 by Cynthia M. Johnson, MA

-The trigone is a triangular area in the lower bladder.
+The trigone is a part of the lower bladder.
 Trigonitis is inflammation of this area.

-It is not clear why these cells change in some people and not others, but the change may be stimulated by:
+Trigonitis is caused by a change in cells of this area.
+It is not clear why this happens in some people and not others.
+The change may be related to:

-Trigonitis is more common in women and people who have had a catheter in place for a long period of time.
+Trigonitis is more common in women.
+It may also be more likely in those that have catheters in place for a long period of time.

 Family Doctor—American Academy of Family Physicians